Karen J. Rooney, Ph.D.

 Conclusion

-Working with students with attention disorders
+Working with students with attention disorders can be

-these characteristics on both behavior and performance.
+characteristics on both behavior and performance.

-The observation and behavioral analysis
+The observation and behavioral analysis will identify

-and what issues need to be addressed.
+issues need to be addressed.
 The academic interventions

 described take into account the characteristics of students